Where the cars are the stars! The San Diego International Auto Show features the widest variety of new vehicles under one roof.

 Where: 3615 El Cajon Blvd., San Diego, CA 92104

 Only about one block west of Soda Bar, The Hideout is City Heights' other - newer - spot for a show on El Cajon Blvd.
-Opened in early 2014, The Hideout arrived as the latest in a long line of different bars to open with the same address, most recently as The Void (and before that, Eleven).
-But with a complete makeover, a new menu of delicious, affordable cocktails (I recommend The Mule, or The Rabbit Hole) and a steady lineup of great bands on its stage, The Hideout established itself quickly in San Diego's music scene.
+Opened in early 2014, The Hideout arrived as the latest in a long line of different bars to open with the same address.
+It was most recently named The Void (and before that, Eleven).
+With a complete makeover, a new menu of delicious, affordable cocktails (I recommend The Mule, or The Rabbit Hole) and a steady lineup of great bands on its stage, The Hideout established itself quickly in San Diego's music scene.
 It's one of the best places in town to catch new and cutting edge bands before they sell out a bigger room.
 And they've also got some comfy booths to settle into if you want to chill with a cocktail during happy hour.

 Where: 3519 El Cajon Blvd., San Diego, CA 92104